callawaycloud/Community-RecordHome/README.md

 - You have the ability to toggle the display of an icon (leave it blank to not display one).
 - Reference the list of supported SLDS icons at https://www.lightningdesignsystem.com/icons/

+## Future Improvements
+1. There are some quirks with lookup fields on Standard Objects